List of Ligatures: Guide For Typographers

 The individual symbols stay separate.

-Like other ligatures mentioned above in their native tongues, these digraphs may or may not be named independent letters.
+Like the other ligatures mentioned above in their native tongues, these digraphs may or may not be named independent letters.

 Digraphs “ch” and “ll” were treated as separate letters in Spanish for collation reasons before the 1994 pronunciation reform.